 We will start to use positional language while retelling stories during role play e.g. putting the Billy Goats Gruff under the bridge, the Little Pigs in the house and having the Three Bears’ porridge on top of the table.

-Problem solving will help our Comic book characters out of danger e.g. how far will Spider Man have to swing to get to safety?
-How many bricks will the Hulk have to break through to get to the other side?
+Problem solving will help our book characters out of danger e.g. how far will Gingerbread man have to run to get to safety?
+How many bricks will the three little pigs have to use to build a safe house?

 Expressive Arts & Design